ppetermann/pheal/README.md

 Pheal is a port of EAAL to PHP

-## READ THIS FIRST
+## READ THIS FIRST - PHEAL IS DEPRECATED
-if you are starting a new project, and you are running PHP 5.3 or larger you should consider using PhealNG instead.
-While PhealNG has most of the Features contained in Pheal, it has also been refactored to use PHP Namespaces and should be considered the current version of Pheal.
+if you are starting a new project, and you are running PHP 5.3 or larger you should be using PhealNG instead.
+The only reason this still exists is to allow for some peoples legacy code to continue running.
+Pheal itself will NOT GET ANY MORE FIXES/UPDATES.
+USE PhealNG INSTEAD.

+YOU HAVE BEEN WARNED.

 https://github.com/3rdpartyeve/phealng